klmhsb42/wiki-translate/README.md

 ## Contribute

-Each language has a own folder including one index.md and one folder "content" with translated pages.
+Each language has an own folder including one index.md and one folder "content" with translated pages.
 You can add new languages, new pages or edit them.